Ashleigh Jordan Puts Glutes On Display In Booty-Targeting Workout Video

-Ashleigh Jordan took to popular social media site Instagram on Tuesday, April 7, to teach her 3.4 million followers an exercise circuit designed to sculpt their backsides.
+Ashleigh Jordan took to Instagram on Tuesday to teach her 3.4 million followers an exercise circuit designed to sculpt the backside.

-For the workout, the fitness trainer wears a racer-back style white sports bra that leaves cut-outs along her back and shows off her sculpted muscles and arms.
+For the workout, the fitness trainer wears a racer-back style white sports bra that leaves cutouts along her back and shows off her sculpted muscles and arms.
 She pairs the top with high-waisted pink leggings that include darker pink designs and extend down to just above her ankles.
 The leggings leave a peek of toned tummy exposed.

 Ashleigh completes the outfit with a pair of white sneakers while accessorizing with glitzy hoop earrings.
-She wears her long, straight blonde tresses pulled back in a ponytail while several loose strands hang down into her face.
+She wears her long, straight blond tresses pulled back in a ponytail while several loose strands hang down into her face.
 Her facial features pop with a bit of eye makeup and lip gloss.

 The post consists of four videos, each featuring a different booty-targeting move.
 Throughout the videos, the Instagram sensation’s followers get an eyeful of her sculpted backside and legs.
 The first move that Ashleigh demonstrates is called pause squats.
 The exercise is similar to regular squats except that when the gym buff lowers her body into the squat, she holds it for a few seconds before standing back up.